jg-digital-media/jgdm-woocommerce-selectors/README.md

                                 &:hover {

-                                    // remove button as an anchor element
+                                    // remove button is used with an anchor <a> element
-                                    // use a transition for background on hover state }
+                                    // You can use a transition for background on hover state }

                             }